 Information for physicians who are affiliated with a hospital and are considering participation in a value-based care arrangement (PDF).

 - Where do I fit in?
 Dividing the pie in new payment models:

 Learn about fee-for-value (FFV) (PDF) payment arrangements from how to transition to an FFV model to adopting payments innovations that reward high-value care.

 - Effects of health care payment models on physician practice in the United States: Follow-up study:

 The American Medical Association and the RAND Corporation recently conducted a follow-up study to their 2014 research on the effects of payment models on physician practices, hospitals and health plans in six distinct markets.
 Today’s new research reveals how the effects of participation in payment models have persisted, improved or further affected practices and organizations.

 - Effects of health care payment models on physician practice in the United States:

 A report from the RAND Corporation commissioned by the AMA took an in-depth look at the impact that various payment models have on physician practices, their professional lives and the delivery of patient care and assessed the impact of alternative payment models on practices and individual physicians.

-A report from the Center for Healthcare Quality and Payment Reform describes 6 fundamental problems with the current attribution and risk adjustment systems that are being used in a number of the payment systems implemented by Medicare and private health plans and explains how these problems could seriously harm both patients and health care providers.
+A report from the Center for Healthcare Quality and Payment Reform describes six fundamental problems (PDF) with the current attribution and risk adjustment systems that are being used in a number of the payment systems implemented by Medicare and private health plans and explains how these problems could seriously harm both patients and health care providers.

-A report developed by the Center for Healthcare Quality and Payment Reform describes a 10-step process for developing such a business case and provides a detailed example for how to apply the process to an initiative to improve management of chronic disease patients.
-The report also describes the types of data that are needed to carry out all of the steps in a good business case analysis.
+A report developed by the Center for Healthcare Quality and Payment Reform describes a 10-step process (PDF) for developing such a business case and provides a detailed example for how to apply the process to an initiative to improve management of chronic disease patients.
+The report also describes the types of data that are needed to carry out all the steps in a good business case analysis.